mila-iqia/ResearchTemplate/docs/examples/jax_sl_example.md

+---
+additional_python_references:
+  - project.algorithms.jax_image_classifier
+  - project.trainers.jax_trainer
+---

 # Jax + PyTorch-Lightning ⚡

-## `JaxExample`: a LightningModule that trains a Jax network
+## A LightningModule that trains a Jax network

-The [JaxExample][project.algorithms.jax_example.JaxExample] algorithm uses a network which is a [flax.linen.Module](https://flax.readthedocs.io/en/latest/).
+The `JaxImageClassifier` algorithm uses a network which is a [flax.linen.Module](https://flax.readthedocs.io/en/latest/).
 The network is wrapped with `torch_jax_interop.JaxFunction`, so that it can accept torch tensors as inputs, produces torch tensors as outputs, and the parameters are saved as as `torch.nn.Parameter`s (which use the same underlying memory as the jax arrays).
 In this example, the loss function and optimizers are in PyTorch, while the network forward and backward passes are written in Jax.